vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

 ![IMAGE](/images/mdo-attack-simulation/mdo-attack-simulation-5.png)
 > **NOTE**: You should remove the External tag for the notification email.
 To do so, run the cmdlet `Set-ExternalInOutlook -AllowList @{Add="attacksimulationtraining.com"}` by using the Exchange Online PowerShell module.
 You can also use **Tenant notifcations** to change the content or from address.

 The link will take the user to the Defender portal to complete the courses at `https://security.microsoft.com/trainingassignments`.
+If the training is available in the user’s default language at `https://myaccount.microsoft.com/settingsandprivacy/language`, it will automatically be delivered in that language.

 ![IMAGE](/images/mdo-attack-simulation/mdo-attack-simulation-6.png)